 Tortoises can taste food, as they have large taste buds all over their tongue.
-Still, many people believe these taste buds – or papillae – only serve the purpose of gripping the food the tortoise is eating.
+Still, many believe these taste buds – or papillae – only serve the purpose of gripping the tortoise’s food.
 However, tortoises have a taste pore at the center of their tongue.

 Tortoises use this to develop preferences on flavor and texture.
 Genes and upbringing determine the exact composition of the taste pore.

 Depending on the characteristics inherited from its parents and the foods it’s used to eating, a tortoise will favor certain foods over others.